This post may contain affiliate links. For more information, please visit my disclosure page.

 - Add the powdered sugar on low until smooth.

-- Spread over cooled bars
+- Spread over cooled bars, cut and store in refrigerator

 - If desired garnish with chopped craisins, pecan pieces and crystallized ginger